zazara/KOROKU-minimal/README.md

 ## Installation

 To install KOROKU, you can choose to download a binary or build from source.
-The binary support 64bit Windows and 64bit Linux OS.
+The binaries support 64bit Windows and 64bit Linux OS.

 ### Prebuilt binaries